raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     This means "Turn the balloon pin on for 10 seconds, then turn it off".

-    Depending on the thickness of your balloon and how much it's blown up and stretched, this may take 5 seconds or more.
-If your balloons pop quickly you can reduce the length of time accordingly.
+    Depending on the thickness of your balloon and how much it has been blown up and stretched, this may take five seconds or more.
+If your balloon pops too quickly you can reduce the length of time accordingly.

 1. Now save your code with `Ctrl + S` and check everything's wired up as it should be!
 Then run your code with `F5`.
 When you see `Ready...`, press the button and your balloon should burst!

 ## Set up more balloons

 Popping one balloon is good, but popping more balloons is so much better!
-For each extra balloon you'll need another transistor, resistor, 3 male-to-male jumpers and 1 male-to-female jumper (and space on your breadboard).
+For each extra balloon you'll need another transistor, resistor, three male-to-male jumpers and one male-to-female jumper (and space on your breadboard).

 1. Set up the first balloon as before, replacing the old resistor (it's now burned out!) leaving the rest of the cabling as it was.